'I Asked Apple for All My Data. Here's What Was Sent Back' - Slashdot

 You are assuming that is why iAds failed.
 The whole point of iAds was that Apple would not collect data the way other advertisers were - so is it any wonder iAds did not gain traction when the advertisers could not acquire a huge amount of demographic data on you?

 Apple has never changed it's approach on privacy, not even for advertising.
-Even if iAds had worked they still would have nothing mor
+Even if iAds had worked they still would have nothing more on people than they do today.

 Reminds me ...
 (Score:4, Interesting)